jamesadevine/pldi-artifact-evaluation/README.md

        - navigate to http://localhost:8000/
        - see the same as before in (3)

-## 3. Deploy and run the "nite lite" example from the paper
+## 3. Deploy and work with the "nite lite" example
-   - Configure the hardware as shown in Figure 1(b); note that the order of the four modules is not important
+   - Configure the hardware as shown in Figure 1(b); note that the order of the four modules is not important:
-     - accelerometer
+     - accelerometer module
-     - light level sensor
+     - light level module
-     - LED ring
+     - LED ring module
-     - slider.
+     - slider module
    - attach micro:bit via USB cable to computer
    - copy **ARTIFACT/binary.hex** to micro:bit drive
    - experiment as in paper
       - turn accelerometer face down to active nite lite logic (check mark on 5x5)
       - put light sensor in fist and hold tightly
       - see how slider affects brightness of LED ring
-      - try changing color of ring with modification to code (repeat makecode build and copy steps)
    - OPTIONAL build "nite lite" program from sources using MakeCode CLI
-   - OPTIONAL load the project into https://makecode.microbit.org/ as follows
+   - OPTIONAL (Figure 3) load the project into https://makecode.microbit.org/ as follows
       - go to https://makecode.microbit.org/
       - press "Import" button on right side of home screen
       - select "Import URL" option and enter https://github.com/tballmsft/jacdacnitelite